 This phase could take the form of commercial negotiations with a private landowner as well as participating in a tender or other type of governmental allocation procedure.
 The type of procedure and the scope of the rights that are awarded pursuant to such a procedure vary per country and per location.
-As part of this phase Fastned's location architects will often prepare drawings and other documentation to provide a clear picture of the station on a particular location.
+As part of this phase, Fastned's location architects will often prepare drawings and other documentation to provide a clear picture of the station on a particular location.
 As such, this phase is not only a commercial phase, but also requires specific know-how of what is required at a location (distance to medium voltage grids, on/off ramps to the road, cables and pipes in the ground, etcetera).
 It could take up to six months for Fastned to secure a land lease.
-The duration of a land lease is on average 15 years, with exceptions for Switzerland where the duration of the lease is identical to the duration of the permit and some contracts in the Netherlands that are substantially shorter as a result of commercial negotiations.
-This phase is concluded once a commercial agreement is signed with a private landowner or once a tender is won.
+The duration of a land lease is on average 16 years This phase is concluded once a commercial agreement is signed with a private landowner or once a tender is won.